-Western Digital’s 2020 SanDisk Extreme PRO Portable SSD is not to be taken lightly.
-It’s the first in the SanDisk Extreme family (including the PRO and non-PRO lineups) that support the venerable USB 3.2 Gen 2×2 USB standard that has the cap speed of 20Gbps.
+Western Digital's 2020 SanDisk Extreme PRO Portable SSD is not to be taken lightly.
+It's the first in the SanDisk Extreme family (including the PRO and non-PRO lineups) that supports the venerable USB 3.2 Gen 2x2 USB standard with a cap speed of 20Gbps.

-That plus the use of an NVMe SSD on the inside means the new portable drive is fast.
+That, plus using an NVMe SSD on the inside, means the new portable drive is fast.
 In fact, in my testing, it proved to be the fastest USB portable drive to date.
-It’s a new grade of performance entirely.
+It's a new grade of performance entirely.

-Available in 1TB and 2TB, both sharing a tough casing, the new SanDisk Extreme PRO is an excellent non-compromising portable drive to carry on the go, especially for those working in nature or rough environment.
-At the current cost of some $380 for 2TB, it’s an excellent buy.
+Available in 1TB and 2TB, both sharing a tough casing, the new SanDisk Extreme PRO is an excellent non-compromising portable drive to carry on the go, especially for those working in nature or harsh environments.
+At the current cost of some $380 for 2TB, it's an excellent buy.
 (The 1TB version is currently not yet available.)

 SanDisk Extreme PRO of 2020: A New Height of USB portable SSD Performance

-The new Extreme PRO is not the first USB 3.2 Gen 2×2 on the market.
-The first I’ve worked with was the WD Black P50, which came out late last year.
-At the time, though, there was no computer that supported this latest standard, so it was a bit ahead of its time.
+The new Extreme PRO is not the first USB 3.2 Gen 2x2 on the market.
+The first I worked with was the WD Black P50, which came out late last year.
+Only a few computers supporting this latest standard existed at the time, though, so it was a bit ahead of its time.

-(I recently updated the review of the P50 to reflect its true performance.)
+(I recently updated the review of the P50 to reflect its actual performance.)

 That said, this 2020 Extreme PRO comes out just in time.
-There are now options to upgrade the certain desktop computers to USB 3.2 Gen 2×2 via an add-on card.
+There are now options to upgrade some desktop computers to USB 3.2 Gen 2x2 via an add-on card.
 Likely there soon will be laptops that feature this standard.

-That’s said, the support for 20Gbps USB standard is the main thing that sets this new drive apart from the previous 2019 version.
+That said, the support for the 20Gbps USB standard is the main thing that sets this new drive apart from the previous 2019 version.
 And it makes a huge difference.

 SanDisk Extreme PRO’s hardware specifications: 2020 model vs. 2019 model